gkappler/CombinedParsers.jl/docs/src/index.md

 - Clear syntax integrates grammar and transformations with Julia type inference.
 - Higher-order parsers depending on the parsing state allow for not context-free parsers.
 - All valid parsings can be iterated lazily.
-- Interoperable with [TextParse.jl](https://github.com/queryverse/TextParse.jl): existing `TextParse.AbstractToken` implementations can be used with CombinedParsers. `CombinedParsers.AbstractParser` provide `TextParse.tryparsenext` and can be used e.g. in CSV.jl.
+- Interoperable with [TextParse.jl](https://github.com/queryverse/TextParse.jl): existing `TextParse.AbstractToken` implementations can be used with CombinedParsers. `CombinedParser` provide `TextParse.tryparsenext` and can be used e.g. in CSV.jl.
 - Parametric parser and state types enable Julia compiler optimizations.
 - Compiled regular expression parsers in pure julia are provided with the `re_str` macro.
   CombinedParsers.jl is tested against the PCRE C library testset.